Five challenges in designing a fully autonomous system for driverless cars

 Autonomous cars use lasers and radar for navigation.
 The lasers are mounted on roof top while the sensors are mounted on the body of the vehicle.
 The principle of radar works by detecting reflections of radio waves from surrounding objects.
 When on the road, a car will continuously emit radio frequency waves, which get reflected from the surrounding cars and other objects near the road.
 The time taken for the reflection is measured to calculate the distance between the car and the object.
 Appropriate action is then taken based on the radar readings.
 The principle of radar works by detecting reflections of radio waves from surrounding objects.
 When on the road, a car will continuously emit radio frequency waves, which get reflected from the surrounding cars and other objects near the road.
 The time taken for the reflection is measured to calculate the distance between the car and the object.
 Appropriate action is then taken based on the radar readings.
 When this technology is used for hundreds of vehicles on the road, will a car be able to distinguish between its own (reflected) signal and the signal (reflected or transmitted) from another vehicle?
 Even if multiple radio frequencies are available for radar, this frequency range is unlikely to be insufficient for all the vehicles manufactured.

-Autonomous vehicles challenges conclusions:
+Autonomous vehicles challenges and problems conclusions:

 Challenges in training algorithms are many even today for rolling out the autonomous cars on the road.
 But so is the determination of our scientists, engineers and problem solvers from various disciplines.
 The collective effort of the industry will definitely make the autonomous car on the road a reality one day, and the benefits will be huge.
 Not only it will save fuel, encourage efficient transportation and shared services, but will also help in saving many lives that are regularly lost in road accidents.